-6. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Ind AS Financial Statements for the year under audit.
-We have determined that there is no key audit matter to be communicated in our report.
+- Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Ind AS Financial Statements for the year under audit.
+These matters are to be addressed in the context of our audit of the Standalone Ind AS Financial Statements, as a whole and in forming our opinion thereon, we do not provide a separate opinion on these matters.
+In our professional judgement, we have concluded that there are no reportable Key Audit Matters to be communicated in our report.